Joining the Team - Logistics and Travel - FAQ - Practices - Policies - Email Archive - History

 - Qualifications: Although we will organize our top students into two or three "elite" teams, ARML is open to any student who lives in our geographic region.
 We will organize students not selected for elite teams into several "regional" teams with other students from nearby schools.
 All team members will be able to participate fully in the competition.

-- Signing up, payment, and permission slip: Follow instructions at this link.
+- Signing up and payment: Follow instructions at this link.
 Be sure to read the policies and FAQ first.

-- Chaperones: Every year, a few parent chaperones accompany the team to Las Vegas.
+- Parent volunteers: We may need to recruit a small number of parent volunteers to help at practice or on the day of the contest.
 If you are interested in doing so, follow the instructions for signing up.
-Coaching staff will contact you with more information.
+Coaching staff will contact you with more information if you are needed.

 Mandatory Reading For Team Members